-- Open wounds need to be covered appropriately. - Infections/medical illness should be addressed following Standard Precautions. - Individuals who are contagious, or suspect a communicable disease, should not attend class/lab/clinic
+- Open wounds need to be covered appropriately. - Infections/medical illness should be addressed following Standard Precautions. - Individuals who are contagious, or suspect a communicable disease, should not attend class/lab/clinic in accordance with CDC guidelines.

 Pregnancy

 It is strongly recommended, for the health of the fetus, that a student becoming pregnant while enrolled in the program voluntarily notifies faculty and the Program Director.
 Students who are pregnant are expected to meet the same learning outcomes as classmates but may be excused from playing 'patient' in certain laboratory experiences.